-For every provider, we maintain two different major versions of workload cluster releases at the same time, which means that you have two different Kubernetes minor versions to chose from.
+For every provider, we maintain two major versions of workload cluster releases at the same time, which means that you have two different Kubernetes minor versions to chose from.

 With our development of new functionality we focus on our latest major version.
 The older major version is mostly maintained to fix security issues and stability problems.

-Old workload cluster release get deprecated when replaced by newer ones.
+Old workload cluster releases get deprecated when replaced by newer ones.
 After deprecation, and once no longer in use by any customer, a workload cluster release gets archived, which means that it is no longer accessible to you.